nventive/UnoApplicationTemplate/README.md

     The following options are available when running the command.

     - To get help: `dotnet new nv-mobile -h`
-    - To add Firebase Analytics: `dotnet new nv-mobile -n MyProjectName --include-firebase-analytics` (or -fa)

 [Read this for more information on custom templates](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates).